-In fiscal year 2003, certain of our management team loaned funds to our company for operating costs.
-Similar transactions occurred in fiscal year 2004.
+In fiscal year 2002, certain of our management team loaned funds to our company for operating costs.
+Similar transactions have occurred periodically in fiscal years 2003 and 2004.
 While these transactions were approved by the board of directors, and we deem such transactions to be fair in their terms, and such transactions have not resulted in the management team choosing personal gain over company gain, such transactions constitute a potential conflict of interest between our management members' personal interest and the interest of our company in that management could be motivated to repay debts owed to the management team rather than using that money for NetSol growth.
 See "Certain Relationships and Related Transactions" on page 39 for information about relationships between our officers and/or directors which could result in a Conflict of Interest.